learn-co-curriculum/js-advanced-scope-arrow-functions-readme/README.md

 newSquare(3); // undefined
 ```

-It is possible to remote the brackets and write a multiple line function:
+It is possible to replace the brackets with parentheses and write a multiple line function:

 ```js
 const newSquare = n => (